matuteiglesias/journal/content/Dev/2025-06-07_Enhanced_LinkedIn_Automation_with_Selenium.md

 ## 📅 2025-06-07 — Session: Enhanced LinkedIn Automation with Selenium

 **🕒 21:50–22:20**
-**🏷️ Labels**: Selenium, Automation, Linkedin, Debugging, Python
+**🏷️ Labels**: Selenium, Automation, Linkedin, Debugging, Web Scraping
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to enhance and troubleshoot a LinkedIn messaging automation script using Selenium.
+The session aimed to enhance and troubleshoot a LinkedIn messaging automation script using Selenium.

 ### Key Activities
-- Developed a structured [[Python]] script for LinkedIn messaging automation using Selenium.
+- Developed a structured [[Python]] script for LinkedIn messaging automation.
-- Troubleshot Chrome browser crashes during Selenium execution, identifying potential causes and solutions.
+- Addressed Chrome browser crashes by identifying potential issues and implementing troubleshooting strategies.
-- Optimized Selenium driver management for better session continuity and resource management.
+- Optimized Selenium driver management for maintaining session continuity and resource management.
-- Diagnosed and resolved Chrome/Selenium crashes, providing detailed troubleshooting steps.
-- Addressed common issues in maintaining stable Selenium sessions for LinkedIn automation.
-- Analyzed Selenium errors related to Chrome's push notifications and improved exception handling.
-- Planned for future improvements in Selenium session recovery and task management.
+- Analyzed and debugged Chrome/Selenium crashes with a focus on error handling and session recovery.

 ### Achievements
-- Successfully structured and improved a LinkedIn messaging script.
+- Successfully created a maintainable LinkedIn automation script with improved functionality.
-- Identified and resolved several issues related to Chrome and Selenium crashes.
+- Resolved several issues related to Chrome crashes and Selenium session management.
-- Enhanced session management and error handling in the automation script.
+- Established best practices for Selenium driver instantiation and management.

 ### Pending Tasks
-- Implement further improvements in Selenium session recovery and error handling strategies.
+- Further investigation into session expiry issues and implementation of advanced session recovery strategies.